nader-web/my-first-solo-test-in-html-css/README.md

-thes is my frist app
+this is my first test of my skills